richardschoen/PythonSamples/README.md

 This repository will be used for miscellaneous Python samples for all platforms including"
 ***Windows, Linux, Mac and IBM i/AS400**
+* Main
+    * `cmdlineparmsample1.py` - This is a template command line CLI script that utilizes argparse to parse command line arguments and then do some work.
+The main line logic is wrapped by try/catch for clean error handling and exit on error.

 * General
     * `hello.py` - Tiny hello world example